 platform located at ground level between the westbound Jubilee line tracks and the bus station.

 The view on the right shows a southbound DLR train using the Stratford International platforms as seen from the inside of a westbound Jubilee line train.

 Note that the high level platforms at Canning Town station are very exposed - they are windswept and despite the platform canopy when it rains passengers need to stand well back to avoid becoming soaked.
 Being so exposed means that in the winter these platforms are also very cold!

 Located between Queens Park and Harrow & Wealdstone in north London this is part of route that is mostly located alongside the London - Glasgow West Coast Main Line (WCML).
 The entire route has six tracks - or more!

-At many stations you can also see many types of train passing by, including Virgin Pendolino tilting trains going to Manchester, Liverpool and Glasgow, ‘outer suburban’ London Midland trains going to Northampton and Birmingham, Southern trains which travel to south London (Clapham Junction, Croydon) - and of course freight trains.
+At many stations you can also see many types of train passing by, including Avanti West Coast Pendolino tilting trains going to Manchester, Liverpool and Glasgow, ‘outer suburban’ London Northwestern Railway trains going to Northampton and Birmingham, Southern trains which travel to south London (Clapham Junction, Croydon) - and of course freight trains.

 The location which I've used to see the passing trains that is closest to Central London is near to Kensal Green station.
 On leaving the station turn left.
 The view looking down is more 'reasonable' than 'perfect'.

 Harlesden is not a nice part of London and the few times I’ve used that station for trainspotting I have stood at the end of the platform that is away from the exit to the street.